Petra-Johansson/userstories/README.md

 ### We can of course also create a task list:
 ```
-for this we write a dash, a pair of square brackets and x in the boxes we want marked
+for this we write a dash, a pair of square brackets and an  x in the boxes we want marked -
-or just an empty space for an unfilled box.
+or just an empty space for an unfilled box!
 - [ ] item 1
 - [x] item 2